eloff/sqldefender/hugo-sqldefender/content/faq/index.md

         # security rules and database queries using javascript middleware.
   billing:
     - question: Do you offer free licenses for non-commerical use?
-      answer: Yes, contact us and tell us about your project and we'll set you up with a free license.
+      answer: Yes, contact us and tell us about your project and we'll set you up with a free non-commercial license.
+        Some features aren't included.
     - question: Do you have a free trial or a startup version?
-      answer: We have a free tier with no time limits.
-All features, except for enterprise and some server features are available to all tiers, we bill based on the volume of database queries.
+      answer: We have a free tier with no time limits, we bill based on the volume of database queries.
+Some features aren't included.
 If for some  reason you cannot afford the license, contact us so we can understand your situation better and see if we can offer a solution. audit logs:
     - question: How do audit logs work?
       answer: All connections to the database go through SQL Defender, whether they be from your application, your